San Diego Child Pornography Defense | Criminal Defense Attorney San Diego

 San Diego Child Pornography Defense

 California pornography laws criminalize the possession, production, copying, transportation, sale and advertisement of child pornography, and if you are found guilty of a child pornography-related crime in California, you could face a misdemeanor or felony conviction carrying harsh, long-lasting penalties.
 Child pornography is one of the most commonly charged sex crimes in California.
 In fact, the California Penal Code has several different criminal statutes that make child pornography illegal and prosecutors have begun to aggressively prosecute violations of these laws.
 As such, California child pornography cases can be complex and challenging, especially for defendants who aren’t familiar with the criminal court process.
 If you have been arrested or charged with a crime related to the creation, publication or distribution of child pornography, you should know about some common defenses against child pornography-related charges in California.
-Contact our trusted California criminal defense attorneys at Sevens Legal, APC today to find out how we can help you in your child pornography case.
+Contact our trusted California criminal defense attorneys at Sevens Legal Criminal Lawyers today to find out how we can help you in your child pornography case.

 Defending Against Child Pornography Charges